-- 1. Safeguarding children and child protection applies to all children up to the age of - 2.
-For those aged 18 and over please see part 14 of the schools safeguarding auidebook. - 3.
-WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2022 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 4.
+- 1. Safeguarding children and child protection applies to all children up to the age of 18 - 2.
+For those aged 18 and over please see part 14 of the schools safeguarding quidebook. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2023 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 4.
 Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
 Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child. - 7.
 We recognise that harm also means where a child or young person witnesses harm to another. - 8.
 Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 9.
-The purpose of this policy is to inform staff2, parents, volunteers and governors about our school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 10.
-We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 11.
-All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 12.
-We will also empower and support our staff where they have concerns for the safety of children and young people who do not attend our school / setting.
+Everyone who comes into contact with children and families has a role to play.